The Andrews Sisters: Interruption

 The trio reunited in 1956 and signed a new recording deal with Capitol Records, for whom Patty was already a featured soloist.
 By this point, however, rock-and-roll and doo-wop were dominating the charts, and older artists were left by the wayside.
 The sisters recorded a dozen singles through 1959, some of which attempted to keep up with the times by incorporating rock sounds.
 None of these achieved any major success.
 In addition, they produced three hi-fi albums, including a vibrant LP of songs from the dancing 1920s with Billy May's orchestra.
 In 1962, they signed with Dot Records and recorded a series of stereo albums until 1967, both re-recordings of earlier hits which incorporated up-to-date production techniques as well as new material, including "I Left My Heart in San Francisco", "Still", "The End of the World", "Puff the Magic Dragon", "Sailor", "Satin Doll", "Mr. Bass Man", the theme from Come September, and the theme from A Man and a Woman.
 They toured extensively during the 1960s, favoring top nightclubs in Las Vegas, California, and London, England.

 Eldest sister LaVerne died in 1967 at the age of 55 after a year-long bout with cancer, during which she was replaced by singer Joyce DeYoung (May 24, 1926 – March 7, 2014).
-DeYoung fulfilled concert appearances, including an appearance on The Dean Martin Show on November 30, 1967, but she did not record with Patty and Maxene.
+DeYoung fulfilled concert appearances, including an appearance on The Dean Martin Show on November 30, 1967, but she did not record with Maxene and Patty.
 LaVerne had founded the original group and often acted as the peacemaker among the three during the sisters' lives, more often siding with her parents, to whom the girls were extremely devoted, than with either of her sisters.
 Their last appearance together as a trio was on The Dean Martin Show on September 29, 1966.

 After LaVerne died, Maxene and Patty continued to perform periodically until 1968, when Maxene became the Dean of Women at Tahoe Paradise College, teaching acting, drama, and speech, and working with troubled teens; and Patty was once again eager to be a soloist.

 In 1969, Patty appeared in Lucille Ball's third series Here's Lucy, in the sixth episode of the second season, titled "Lucy and the Andrews Sisters".
 The episode has Patty enlisting the help of Lucy, her daughter Kim (played by Lucie Arnaz), and her son Craig (Desi Arnaz Jr.) to perform a medley of Andrews Sisters hits for the Andrews Sisters Fan Club reunion.
 Lucy played LaVerne, Kim (Lucie Arnaz) played Maxene, and Craig (Desi Arnaz Jr.) played Bing Crosby.
 She also had a cameo as herself, along with many other stars, in the 1970 film The Phynx.